Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 * protection against information loss
 * protection from log tampering by bad actors
 * protection against fraudelent claims of work done to the vehicle
-* Small registration and transfer fees for the related registries
+* Registration and transfer fees for the related registries

 # The Primary dApp.